Edgemont Union Free School District

 The Edgemont School District or Edgemont Union Free School District is a school district in Westchester County, New York.
-Its superintendent is Victoria Kniewel.
+Its superintendent is Kenneth Hamilton.

 Schools

 Seely Place Elementary School

 Seely Place Elementary School is an elementary school in Edgemont Union Free School District located in The Town of Greenburgh (Scarsdale Zip Code), Westchester County, New York, serving students in grades K-6.

-Greenville Elementary School
+Greenville School

 Greenville Elementary School is an elementary school located in The Town of Greenburgh (Scarsdale Zip Code), Westchester County, New York, serving students in grades K-6.

 Edgemont Jr/Sr High School

 Edgemont Junior - Senior High School is a high school in The Town of Greenburgh (Scarsdale Zip Code), Westchester County, New York, serving students in grades 7 -12.
 Its feeder schools are Greenville School and Seely Place School, where students graduate in the sixth grade.

 Ranking in the Mass Media

 The Edgemont School District has consistently received high rankings in both New York State and Nationally.
 Edgemont School District was selected by Niche Magazine as the #1 Public School District in America in 2015.